Entropy Production in Quantum Brownian Motion: Introduction

 In this paper, we want to investigate the slightly different problem of transient relaxation to equilibrium in the QBM model.
 This means that we initially place the central oscillator in a nonequilibrium state and put it in contact with its bath at equilibrium.
 Due to the interaction, the two parts of the system will exchange energy and if the bath is sufficiently large, the central oscillator will asymptotically reach an equilibrium state.
 For such a process we would like to identify a meaningful notion of entropy production.
 In stochastic thermodynamics the nonequilibrium version of the second law states that for such a relaxation process the entropy production is equal to the change in system entropy (which is identified with the Shannon entropy of the system) minus the heat exchanged with the bath divided by the bath temperature.
 Furthermore the entropy production can be proved to be an always positive quantity which only vanishes at equilibrium.
-For quantum systems the Shannon entropy is replaced by the von Neumann entropy of the system $S=-\tr_\sys \rho_\sys \ln \rho_\sys$.
-An attempt to define entropy production for the QBM model was proposed in~\cite{Nieuwenhuizen} and relied on defining the heat exchanged with the bath in terms of the system Hamiltonian (by integrating $\dot{Q} \equiv \tr_\sys H_\sys \dot{\rho}_\sys$) but with non satisfactory results, since a negative entropy production rate was obtained for non-vanishing system-bath coupling strength.
+For quantum systems the Shannon entropy is replaced by the von Neumann entropy of the system $S=-\tr_\sys \rho_\sys \ln \rho_\sys$ and a very similar formulation holds as long as the quantum system is weakly coupled to its bath and described by a Markovian quantum master equation \cite{Spohn1978,Breuer}.
+The heat exchanged with the bath is then expressed in terms of the system Hamiltonian by integrating $\dot{Q} \equiv \tr_\sys H_\sys \dot{\rho}_\sys$.
+An attempt to use such an expression for the entropy production for the QBM model was made in~\cite{Nieuwenhuizen} but with non satisfactory results, since a negative entropy production rate was obtained for non-vanishing system-bath coupling strength.
 A more satisfactory definition of entropy production has been recently introduced by Esposito, Lindenberg and Van den~Broeck~\cite{Esposito} (denoted here by ELB) in the form $\Delta_{\rm i} S=\Delta S-Q/T$, where the heat is now defined as minus the energy change in the bath ($\dot{Q} \equiv - \tr H_B \dot{\rho}_B$).
 This quantum entropy production is positive definite even for finite bath sizes, notwithstanding recurrences.
 This definition applies on the assumption that the central system and the bath have uncorrelated density matrices at the initial time.